Sohel440/Homomorphic-operation/README.md

-# 🔐 A Secure Two-Party Arithmetic Evaluation Protocol using Homomorphic Encryption
+# 🔐 A Secure Two-Party Secure Computation Protocol using Homomorphic Encryption

 ## ✨ Overview